ui-extension

 Set tooltip text (backward compatible).

 In Android 8.0 (26) and above, you can use View.tooltipText to set the tooltip text.
-Although androidx provides ViewCompat.setTooltipText to support usage below version 26, it will be ineffective on versions below 26, which does not essentially solve the problem.
+Although androidx provides ViewCompat.setTooltipText to support usage below version 26, it will be ineffective below version 26, and TooltipTextCompat only provides a compatible simulation scheme without providing a method to get the tooltip text.

-Therefore, BetterAndroid provides a View.tooltipTextCompat method, which will use Toast to simulate the tooltip text on lower sdk systems and can retrieve the text you set.
+To make the usage of this feature consistent across all versions, BetterAndroid provides a View.tooltipTextCompat method, which uses Toast to simulate tooltip text on lower versions of the system and allows you to retrieve the text you set.

 The following example